-Many young women in Ireland today are completely oblivious to the fact that not only does pouting not make them look sexy, it actually makes them look like a baboon’s bumhole.
+Many young women in Ireland today are completely oblivious to the fact that not only does pouting not look sexy, it actually makes their face resemble a baboon’s bum hole.
 That’s according to fashion expert and make-up queen Diane Yardley who was in Dublin this week for the launch of her new make-up range at Brown Thomas on Grafton street.
 Britain’s most successful style icon had a few choice words for today’s trout-pout generation while talking to reporters.

 Things have gotten so bad that it seems most girls are now actually incapable of taking a photograph without pouting.
 Figures from the Irish Passport Office in Dublin show that a staggering 86% of passport applications last year from young women were rejected on the grounds that they did not have a ‘neutral expression’ in the accompanying photograph.

 “I’ve never seen anything like it.” said Raymond Daly who processes passport applications.
 “I couldn’t understand why we were being sent all these photos of baboon’s arses until someone pointed out to me that it was actually girls pouting.”